From my first posting on the Public Humanist blog:

 -

-The article linked below was recently published by Information,
+The research paper (preprint) linked below was recently shared on arXiv.